You must remove a Chevrolet intake manifold to repair some common problems on trucks with V8 engines.

 You can see a video of how it's done on YouTube.
 With that said, the important part of the procedure is to torque the bolts to 44 inch pounds on the first pass and then 89 inch pounds on the second pass.

 This is time-consuming and people often look to take a shortcut.
-This is not a good idea because a shortcut on this step of the operation becomes one of the leading causes of repeat failures.
 The Second cause of having to pull the Chevrolet V8 intake manifold again is failure to use a thread locking compound during the installation.

 People don't often realize, when you install a thread locker, it provides a smooth even torque lubricant.
 The compound only locks the bolt in place when it’s fully dry in about an hour or two.